 Vinyl liner swimming pools have evolved over recent years.
 Their ability to mimic more complex designs at lower price points than a similar gunite or fiberglass pool has quickly grown their popularity.
 However, this has also caused a rise in the number of liners available, making the task of finding “the one” seems a bit overwhelming.

-When choosing a liner for your vinyl swimming pool, there are few key points you can decide on upfront that will help you quickly narrow down your options.
+When choosing a liner for your vinyl swimming pool, there are a few key points you can decide on up front that will help you quickly narrow down your options.

 Choosing your liner starts with knowing what you want your pool to look like.
 Sounds easy, but take the time to visualize your dream.
 What color is the water?
 Sure, 99% of pool owners say “Blue,” but there are many different shades of blue and knowing what you want the result to be is the fastest way to cut out liners that won’t achieve your desired look.

 There are four main color groups for vinyl liners: Deep Blue, Light Blue, Vivid Blue, and Aqua.
 While there are black, grey or even purple liners out there, the bulk of what is presented will fall into one of these four shades.

 Deep blue liners give a sense of luxury.
 They are on the darker side so dirt and small debris are less noticeable.
 They also absorb heat from the sun helping to make your pool a little warmer.
 However, they do tend to fade more over time than lighter liners.

 Light blue liners are the traditional favorite.
 They are less susceptible to fading but will have to be cleaned more since it will be easier to see imperfections in the water.

 Aqua liners achieve a lagoon look with tan or sandy pattern colors.
 As all pools reflect the sky, the combination with the natural stone color of the liner will give you a more natural-looking oasis, especially if paired with a freeform-shaped pool.